Das Bild zeigt den Schriftzug "FAQ" in stilisierter Schrift auf dunklem Hintergrund.

 • I can’t tell you a specific amount here, because every client, project, job, the situation is different so will be my charge.
 Also, the amount will differ each year as well.
 So, if you plan on working together with me, we have to talk about it over email.

 • I’m always open to partner up.
-Let’s talk about it over email and see if we would fit together.
+Let’s talk about it: Contact form.

 • Please, never just take and use my art for your projects without reaching out to me.
 A general rule for all is: